 Step 2: Conduct Interviews

-Interview each eligible auctioneer, review their credentials, and follow up with references.
-Most established benefit auctioneers have a highlight video showcasing their talents that can be useful in your evaluation.
+Also, while conducting each interview, ask for evidence of their skills.
+Most established benefit auctioneers have a highlight video showcasing their talents in a live auction setting, which can be useful in your evaluation.

 Step 3: Analyze Costs and Benefits

 The optimal structure will depend on your organizational preferences and the size of your event.
-Though, if your auctioneer works on a commission basis, ask for a cap on the total compensation.
+However, if your auctioneer works on a commission basis, ask for a cap on the total compensation so you can determine if it’ll be a feasible partnership.

 Keep careful notes about the performance of your benefit auctioneer so next year’s committee can decide to sign them again to start a new search.
 This a a good practice not only for your auctioneer, but also for any other vendor you hire.